Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 It can be difficult to find the right type of cat food that does not flare your cat’s irritable bowel syndrome symptoms.
 Allergies are a major factor that can trigger IBS in cats.
 Therefore, it is recommended to choose hypoallergenic foods as a solution for your cat.
 Many vets will prescribe a protein-based food for cats who are suffering from IBS to ease some of the uncomfortable symptoms your cat will experience.

-If your cat is vomiting, suffers from diarrhea, constipation, bloating, and chronic inflammation, then they may have a case of IBS.
+If your cat is vomiting, and suffers from diarrhea, constipation, bloating, and chronic inflammation, then they may have a case of IBS.
 In this case, wet cat foods with minimal carbohydrates are a good choice.
 The food should exclude allergens, and since cats are carnivores, the food should contain wholesome protein such as duck or venison.
 Always consult a veterinarian if your cat may be showing signs of IBS.

 We have chosen some high-quality cat foods and picked the top products that vets recommend for this condition.